Tentex1/ADBFastbootGUI/README.md

 ---

 ## 💬 Contributing

-Feel free to open issues or pull requests for feedback, improvements, or bug reports.
+Feel free to open an issue or request for feedback, improvements, or bug reports.
-If you find it useful, consider leaving a ⭐ to support the project!
+If you find it helpful, you can leave a ⭐ or [Donate](https://buymeacoffe.com/duranforreal) to support the project.